neondatabase/website/content/docs/guides/deno.md

 ## Deploy your application with Deno Deploy

 Deno Deploy is a globally distributed platform for serverless JavaScript applications.
-Your JavaScript, TypeScript, and WebAssembly code runs on managed servers geographically close to your users, enabling low latency and faster response times.
-Deploy applications run on light-weight V8 isolates powered by the Deno runtime.
+Your code runs on managed servers geographically close to your users, enabling low latency and faster response times.
+Deno Deploy applications run on light-weight V8 isolates powered by the Deno runtime.

 ### Set up the project

 1. If you have not done so already, install the `deployctl` command-line utility, as described [above](#install-the-deno-runtime-and-deployctl).
 1. If you have not done so already, create the example `server.ts` application on your local machine, as described [above](#create-the-example-application).
-1. Register or log in to [Deno](https://deno.com/), and navigate to the [Create a project](https://dash.deno.com/new) page, where you can select a project template for your preferred framework, link an existing code repo, or create an empty project.
+1. Register or log in to [Deno](https://deno.com/) and navigate to the [Create a project](https://dash.deno.com/new) page, where you can select a project template for your preferred framework, link a code repo, or create an empty project.
-1. The example application in this guide is a simple Deno script, so you can select the **Create an empty project** option.
+1. The example application in this guide is a simple Deno script you've created locally, so let's select the **Create an empty project** option.
 Note the name of your Deno Deploy project.
 You will need it in a later step.
-Projects are given a generated Heroku-style name, which will look something like this: `cloudy-otter-57`.
+Projects are given a generated Heroku-style name, which looks something like this: `cloudy-otter-57`.
 1. Click the `Settings` button and add a `DATABASE_URL` environment variable.
 Set the value to your Neon connection string and click **Save**.
 1. To authenticate `deployctl` from the terminal, you will need an access token for your Deno Deploy account.
-Navigate back to the [dashboard](https://dash.deno.com/account#access-tokens) and create a new access token.
-Copy the token value and set the following environment variable on your local machine by running this command from your terminal:
+Navigate back to your [Deno dashboard](https://dash.deno.com/account#access-tokens) and create a new access token.
+Copy the token value and set the `DENO_DEPLOY_TOKEN` environment variable on your local machine by running this command from your terminal:

     ```bash
     export DENO_DEPLOY_TOKEN=YOUR_ACCESS_TOKEN